-Information in the following Applications section is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
-TI's customers are responsible for determining suitability of components for their purposes.
-Customers should validate and test their design implementation to confirm system functionality.
+Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
+TI's customers are responsible for determining suitability of components for their purposes, as well as validating and testing their design implementation to confirm system functionality.

-For general design guidelines and hardware configuration guidelines, refer to CC13xx/CC26xx Hardware Configuration and PCB Design Considerations Application Report.
+For general design guidelines and hardware configuration guidelines, refer to the CC13xx/CC26xx Hardware Configuration and PCB Design Considerations Application Report.

-9.1 Reference Designs
+10.1 Reference Designs

-The following reference designs should be followed closely when implementing designs using the CC2652R7 device.
+The following reference designs should be followed closely when implementing designs using the CC2642R device.